NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     values.
 Enabled only when crop-input-images is true, for performance reasons.
 Blend over this many pixels.

---blending-power <integer (default: 2)>
+--blending-power <double (default: 2.0)>
-    A higher value will result in smoother blending.
+    Raise the blending weights (they are no more to 1.0) to this power.
+A higher value will result in smoother (but more abrupt) blending as the weights decay faster close to 0.

 --min-blend-size <integer (default: 0)>
     Do not apply blending in shadowed areas of dimensions less than this.
+This avoids losing data around small holes, but the solution may become less smooth.

 --compute-exposures-only
     Quit after saving the exposures.
 This should be done once for a big DEM, before using these for small sub-clips without recomputing them.